Frank5547/Dog-Breed-Classifier-with-Shiny-App-Deployment/README.md

 The best model as well as the data used can be obtained from https://drive.google.com/drive/folders/1ocUDVNVijF5j5Z4ysC8X-XE-X3JHpTwz

-The second folder above represents the orginal code that I used to build and test the app locally in my computer.
-This includes the script were I trained and tested the model.
+The second folder contains the code which I used to actually deploy the R Shiny app in www.shinyapps.io

 Please be advised, it may take a few seconds for the Shiny app to load once you click on the URL above, and to give the first prediction once you upload a picture.
 If anyone notices any errors, please let me know, so I can fix them.
 It would be much appreciated!